 Your small business pricing strategy is a key decision as one of the four “Ps” of the marketing mix, (Product, Pricing, Promotion and Place).
-It is integral because it affects other marketing mix components including, sales promotion and channel distribution decisions (Place).
+It is integral because it affects other marketing mix components including, sales promotion and distribution channel decisions (Place).
 Therefore, your decisions regarding the pricing strategies you employ are crucial to producing a profitable bottom line.

 It is usually wise to employ several pricing strategies at one time.
 The specific types and methods of small business pricing strategies you will need to take into account depend on the overall marketing objectives of your company.
-It is also important to keep in mind that a successful small business pricing strategy is not conceived in a vacuum, but is formulated to be part of a profitable overall product/service mix pricing strategy.
+It is also important to keep in mind that a successful small business pricing approach is not conceived in a vacuum, but is formulated to be part of a profitable overall product/service mix pricing strategy.

-Most pricing methods emanate from business to consumer marketing, (B2C) companies and may not be appropriate for consultative business to business marketing, (B2B) firms .
-Developing your small business pricing strategy and knowing which pricing methodologies to utilize may require substantial trial and error without the help of a marketing professional.
+Most pricing methods emanate from business to consumer marketing, (B2C) companies and may not be appropriate for a consultative business to business marketing, (B2B) firms .
+Developing your small business pricing plan and knowing which pricing methodologies to utilize may require substantial trial and error without the help of a marketing professional.
 How to Establish a Small Business Pricing Strategy

-How to Establish a Small Business Pricing Strategy
+How to Establish Your Small Business Pricing

 - Consider working with a professional marketer